The Amazing Flight of Little Ray

 Air travel need not be self-powered.
 Little Ray may catch an updraft or a wind stream.
 The albatross can glide around the world, without constant wing flaps or rest stops.
 Children have no ceilings on their flights.

 Fish see the same in air and in water.
-Vision directs behaviors while swimming and flying solo or in groups.
+Vision guides behaviors while swimming and flying solo or in groups.
 The wide field of view and large depth of field of a fisheye lens show how fish see our world.

 Fish actions, not facial expressions, show fear, rage or calm.
 Children see concern as Mama Ray frets over Little Ray's daredevil risk-taking to fly.